mattermost/docs/source/install/faq_kubernetes.rst

       nginx.ingress.kubernetes.io/proxy-buffer-size: 16k
   ...

-Be careful when changing the buffer size as it may slightly impact Nginx performence.
+Use caution when changing the buffer size as it may slightly impact Nginx performance.
 Exact values are machine dependant.